s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 HdpH (a Template Haskell-based parallel Haskell for distributed memory, @Maier:2014:HDS:2775050.2633363, @stewart_maier_trinder_2016) and LVish (a `Par` extension with focus on communication, @Kuper:2014:TPE:2666356.2594312).

-As the goal of this paper is not to re-implement yet another parallel runtime, but to represent parallelism with Arrows, we base our efforts on existing work which we wrap as backends behind a common interface.
+As the goal of this thesis is not to re-implement yet another parallel runtime, but to represent parallelism with Arrows, we base our efforts on existing work which we wrap as backends behind a common interface.
-For this paper we chose GpH for its simplicity, the `Par` Monad to represent a monadic DSL, and Eden as a distributed parallel Haskell.
+For this thesis we chose GpH for its simplicity, the `Par` Monad to represent a monadic DSL, and Eden as a distributed parallel Haskell.

-LVish and HdpH were not chosen as the former does not differ from the original `Par` Monad with regard to how we would have used it in this paper, while the latter (at least in its current form) does not comply with our representation of parallelism due to its heavy reliance on Template Haskell.
+LVish and HdpH were not chosen as the former does not differ from the original `Par` Monad with regard to how we would have used it in this thesis, while the latter (at least in its current form) does not comply with our representation of parallelism due to its heavy reliance on Template Haskell.